-I have seen coyote pups in the field and excitedly mistaken them for swift fox, as their colouration and black-tailed tip are quite similar.
-What helped me to determine that they were in fact coyote pups was the absence of the black patches on either side of the muzzle.
+I have seen coyote pups in the field and excitedly mistaken them for swift fox, as their colouration and black-tipped tail are quite similar.
+What helped me determine that they were in fact coyote pups was the absence of the black patches on either side of the muzzle.
 A closer inspection of the den site also helped me to deduce that they were not swift fox.
-In addition to the den being smaller than that of coyotes, swift fox den entrances have a characteristic keyhole shape that this den was lacking.
+In addition to the den being smaller than that of coyotes, swift fox den entrances have a characteristic keyhole shape, which this den was lacking.

-These are not the first disappointments I`ve had in my search for swift fox, and I am sure they won`t be the last, but I remain optimistic.
-I’ll continue to find every excuse I can to wander the prairies of southwest Saskatchewan for the slightest chance of glimpsing a swift fox in hopes of hitting my personal species-at-risk jackpot.
+These are not the first disappointments I've had in my search for the swift fox, and I am sure they won't be the last, but I remain optimistic.
+I’ll continue to find every excuse I can to wander the prairies of southwest Saskatchewan for the slightest chance of glimpsing a swift fox in hopes of hitting my personal species at risk jackpot.

 I guess it’s probably for the best though since, after I cross swift fox off my species at risk list, I’ll have to focus my efforts on the speedy and uncommon eastern yellow-bellied racer.
 Wish me luck!

 The swift fox is one of nine species featured in NCC’s gift giving campaign: Gifts of Canadian Nature.
 To learn more and to give the gift of conservation this holiday season, click here.